SevenKhan/nft-image-tools/README.md

 # NFT Image Tools

-Python and Bash tools to process NFT images in bulk.
+This repository provides easy-to-use Python and Bash scripts to process NFT images in bulk.
+With these tools, you can clean up white edges, enhance transparency, and add custom backgrounds to your NFT artwork, making them ready for professional presentation or marketplaces.
+Before-and-after examples are included to clearly demonstrate the effect of the scripts.

 ## Features
 - Clean white/halo edges of NFT images